-Getting the train from Bangkok to Trang in Southern Thailand is a great way to get the Trang Islands.
+Getting the train from Bangkok to Trang in Southern Thailand is a convenient overland way to get to the Trang Islands.
 Sleeper trains depart Bangkok every evening, arriving in Trang at a reasonable hour in the morning.
-From the train station you can then get minivans to the pier for boats to the islands.
+From the train station, you can then get minivans to the pier for boats to the islands.

 There are two trains that leave Bangkok every evening to Trang, with the second train continuing to Kantang:

 17:50 Depart Krung Thep Aphiwat Central Terminal, Bangkok

 08:50 Arrive Trang